 As it's a chance to get together and spend quality time with your family, enjoying each other's company, sharing delicious food, watching sports and movies, and having a good rest.

-And as there are no gift giving traditions surrounding Thanksgiving, there's far less financial and social pressure surrounding it than Christmas or Hanukkah.
+And as there are no gift giving traditions surrounding Thanksgiving, there's far less financial and social pressure surrounding it than the Christmas holiday period.

 However, that's not to say it won't cost you anything.

 As there are still plenty of things you'll need to splash out on such as food and drink, hosting friends and family, or traveling across the country.

 So we thought it'd be interesting to look at the latest Thanksgiving 2022 spending statistics to see just how much turkey day is actually costing us.

 And to do this we analysed surveys from the following retail companies as well as other reports and studies to get an idea of the general Thanksgiving trends in 2022.